BryanWalker321/Walker-NPC-Fire/README.md

 ---

 ## License
-Walker-NPC-FireAndRescue is released under the **GPU License**.
+Walker-NPC-FireAndRescue is released under the **GPL License**.
 Feel free to modify and redistribute with credit.

 ---